© 2017 – Routledge

 The links between corporate governance, corporate social responsibility and sustainability

-International Corporate Governance will be an essential text for anybody studying corporate governance at advanced undergraduate, masters or executive level.
+International Corporate Governance will be an essential text for anybody studying corporate governance at the advanced undergraduate, master's or executive level.

 Foreword to the First Edition by Sir Adrian Cadbury